dashukin/react-redux-template/README.md

 ## Proposed app structure
 - /src - application source directory
 	- /components - common components which are expected to be reused by other components.
-	- /constants - application constants.
+	- /constants - common application constants that should be used across whole project.
 Consists of mirrored values and key-value pairs.
 	- /data - a place for any common reducers or sagas that doesn't below directly to any component.
 	- /scenes - unique root components.
 Think about like pages or screens of your application.
 	- /scss - common directory for scss stylesheets.
 Should consist of common files with appropriate imports from scenes and common components.